wbzhou2001/wbzhou2001.github.io/index.md

 ## Welcome!

 I am a Ph.D. student (2023-) in Machine Learning and Public Policy at [Carnegie Mellon University](https://www.cmu.edu/), advised by [Woody Zhu](https://www.andrew.cmu.edu/user/shixianz/index.html).
 My research interest lies in the intersection of **machine learning, statistics, and operations research**.
-I work on probabilistic machine learning, uncertainty quantification, sequential modeling, and causal inference, with a focus on their applications in the operations and management of power systems, natural disasters, and other high-risk societal challenges.
+I work on addressing decision-making under uncertainty problems through the lens of probabilistic machine learning, uncertainty quantification, and sequential modeling.
+My application areas focus on the operations and management of power systems, natural disasters, and other high-risk societal challenges.
 Previously, I received my B.S. in Statistics at [University of Science and Technology of China](https://en.ustc.edu.cn/).

 ## Recent News